 Assess participants' maturity level.
 Participants must be old enough to understand safety procedures and handle equipment so as not to endanger themselves and others.
-Ensure that bows and arrows are appropriate to the age, size, strength, and ability of the girls.
-A beginner uses arrows that extend one to two inches in front of the bow when the bow is at full draw.
+Ensure that bows and arrows are appropriate to the age, size, strength, and ability of the participants.
+A beginner uses arrows that extend 1 to 2 inches in front of the bow when the bow is at full draw.

 Verify instructor knowledge and experience.
 One adult needs to be a certified USA Archery instructor or have equivalent certification or documented experience according to GSSEM's guidelines.
-Ensure that there is a ratio of one instructor for every ten girls.
+Ensure that there is a ratio of one instructor for every ten Girl Scouts (or five Brownies).
 Archery on a 3-D course is well supervised and appropriate to age, skill level, and location of shooting.

-Note: The instructor-to-participant ratio is different from the adult-to-girl ratio found in Introduction: Standard Safety Guidelines.
-Both ratios must be complied with when girls are participating in target sports.
-For example, if there are 15 Girl Scout Cadettes on the shooting line, there must be two instructors plus two adult Girl Scout volunteers (who are not instructors).
+Note: The instructor-to-participant ratio is different from the adult-to-youth ratio found in Introduction to Standard Safety Guidelines.
+Both ratios must be complied with when Girl Scouts are participating in target sports.
+For example, if there are 15 Cadettes on the shooting line, there must be two instructors plus two adult Girl Scout volunteers (who are not instructors).